How We Use Water

 Communities Face Challenges to Meet Demand

 Managing water is a growing concern in the US.
 Communities across the country are starting to face challenges regarding water supply and a need to update aging water treatment and delivery systems, sometimes referred to as "water infrastructure.”
 Many of the states that have projected population growth increases also have higher per capita water use and can expect increased competition for water resources.
-Forty states told the Government Accountability Office in a 2014 report Exit that they expected to have water shortages over the next ten years that were not related to drought.
+Forty states told the Government Accountability Office in a 2014 report that they expected to have water shortages over the next ten years that were not related to drought.

 Strains on water supplies and our aging water treatment systems can lead to a variety of consequences for communities, such as: